MaryDaizy/MaryDaizy.github.io/about.md

 ---
 layout: page
 title: About Me
-description: Joannah Nanjekye
+description: Daisy Nakitende
 permalink: /about/
 ---
 <br>

 <!-- <img src="{{ site.baseurl }}/index.jpg" title="Profile Picture" class="profile"> -->

-I am a christian software engineer , Proud Aviator, Aeronautical engineering student and self certified cessna captain.
-Call me captain at your own risk.
+I am a developer , Proud Aviator, a student at TUNGA trying to get there, focused on being a fullstack  web developer as I take it step by step.

-I am an open source ethusiast since my time as Rails girls summer of code student working on qutebrowser, a keyboard based browser based on pyqt5.
-And currently doing outreachy with Ceph.

 God, Code and Aircrafts we can talk about these like forever.
 In that order save the last two keep competiting for priority.